nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see all existing groups
+1. User requests to see all existing groups.
-2. CFG shows a list of all existing groups
+2. CFG shows a list of all existing groups.

     Use case ends.